hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 | F     | <60%        |

-## Laboratory Code of Safe Practices
+## Safe Chemical Laboratory Practices

 1. NO food or drink in the laboratory.
 2. Wear clothing appropriate for laboratory work.
 3. Select and correctly use appropriate Personal Protective Equipment (PPE).
 4. Know what to do and who to contact in an emergency in the laboratory.
 5. Avoid distractions and be alert to and aware of your surroundings and potential hazards in your area.
 6. Maintain a safe and clean work area.
 7. Only conduct experiments or procedures approved by your lab instructor or research advisor.
 8. Understand the common chemical hazards and hazards specific to the chemicals and procedures with which you are working.
 9. Understand and follow best practices on how to handle, transport, store, and dispose of chemicals safely.
 10. If any equipment, glassware, or procedures are not working properly or as expected, notify your instructor before proceeding.
 11. Notify your instructor if you have, develop, or may develop any medical conditions (e.g. severe asthma, limited mobility, vision impairment, pregnancy, etc) that may affect your safety in the laboratory or sensitivity to chemicals, so that your instructor can properly advise or accommodate you on minimizing the risks associated with laboratory work.

 These principles will be discussed in detail during the first week of class.
 More information can be found here: [https://goo.gl/1UFRbo](https://goo.gl/1UFRbo).
 Also, refer to [_Guidelines for Chemical Laboratory Safety in Academic Institutions_](https://www.acs.org/content/dam/acsorg/about/governance/committees/chemicalsafety/publications/acs-safety-guidelines-academic.pdf) published by American Chemical Society.